fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 {% embed_ftChart online-sales-single-series %}

-See it live!
-Click [here](https://jsfiddle.net/fusioncharts/Lut0752a/)
+Click [here](https://jsfiddle.net/fusioncharts/Lut0752a/) to edit the above chart.

-In the above chart, try and change the time period and see how the time axis adjusts automatically to respond to the change occured.
+Try and change the time period and see how the time axis adjusts automatically to respond to the change occured.
 For example - try and zoom into the data from the chart canvas.

 ## Multiple time columns in data